Online you might find many Chinese brag about this:

 This is the true face of China:

 You gotta look at the average person.
-Does the average Chinese have good access to healthcare?
+Does the average Chinese have good access to healthcare (which is ranked near the bottom in WHO rankings btw)?
 Can they drink tap water safely?
 Do they have access to quality food?
 Do all have access to electricity or paved roads or a quality education?
 The answer is: probably yes if you are living in the rich east coast provinces of Jiangsu or Zhejiang or Guangdong- but not if you are living in say – Xinjiang or Gansu or Tibet.
 China’s wealth is not spread equally neither is it developed equally.
 Even though the CCP has developed China quite fast – there is still a lot of work to be done making sure *every Chinese* have equal access to everything.

 And then you got to look at the attitude of the people.
 When I was in China I found that you really got to look out for who you trust, because there is a lot of scams going on all the time.
 You never know what is real, what is fake, what is real price of anything.
 Why do these scams exist? because people have to be desperate to make money that’s why.
 Why are people desperate to make money? probably because they are not making enough to survive, which is an indication that the country is still developing.
 You’ll notice that in general, the more developed a country is, the less likely there will be scams.
 In Korea/Japan/Taiwan, you will not find very many scams.
 In China and Eastern Europe its likely.
 The prevalence of scams is an indication of how well off the country is.
 Seems strange I know, but trust me on this, there is a reason why its called a Nigerian Prince scam, and not an Italian Prince scam.
 Poorer countries have more desperate people and more desperate people do things like scamming.